-This Virginia State Plan for Aging Services (State Plan) is hereby submitted for the Commonwealth of Virginia for the period October 1, 2023 through September 30, 2027.
+This Virginia State Plan for Aging Services ("State Plan"), as amended, is hereby submitted for the Commonwealth of Virginia for the period October 1, 2023 through September 30, 2027.

-The Department for Aging and Rehabilitative Services (DARS), as the authorized and designated State Unit on Aging in Virginia, has been given the authority to develop and administer the State Plan in accordance with all requirements of the Older Americans Act (OAA).
+The Department for Aging and Rehabilitative Services (DARS), as the authorized and designated State Unit on Aging in Virginia, has been given the authority to develop and administer the State Plan in accordance with all requirements of the Older Americans Act.
 DARS is primarily responsible for the coordination of all state activities related to the purposes of the Older Americans Act, including the development of comprehensive and coordinated systems for the delivery of supportive services, information and assistance, in-home programs, nutrition and caregiver support services, and to serve as the effective and visible advocate for older adults in the Commonwealth.

 The State Plan includes all assurances, plans, provisions, and specifications to be made or conducted by DARS under provisions of the Older Americans Act, as amended, during the period identified.
-The State Plan has been developed in accordance with all federal and state statutory, regulatory, and guidance requirements.
-While this State Plan for Aging Services integrates the needs of, and services for, adults with disabilities who are under age 60, as appropriate, DARS acknowledges that the OAA contains limitations on the use of OAA funds for individuals aged 60 and under, and DARS will comply with those limitations.
+The State Plan has been developed in accordance with all federal and state statutory and regulatory and guidance requirements.

-This State Plan is approved by the Governor of the Commonwealth of Virginia and constitutes authorization to proceed with activities under the State Plan upon approval by the U.S. Assistant Secretary on Aging.
+This State Plan, as amended, is approved by the Governor of the Commonwealth of Virginia and constitutes authorization to proceed with activities under the State Plan upon approval by the U.S. Assistant Secretary on Aging.